AAISociety/Community_Specification/02-scope.md

 - The Domains of Verification: the categories of control boundary an AI system must demonstrate it honored.
 The specific domains are to be defined and maintained by the Working Group.
-- The Proof-of-Control Spectrum, with normative requirements for Stage 3 (Cryptographically Verifiable).
+- The Proof-of-Control Spectrum, that defines the levels of trustworthiness depending on the level of verification
 - A conformance model: the binary conformance threshold and a standardized trust-assumption disclosure.
 - An assessment methodology by which an independent party can confirm a conformance claim (open verification in practice).
-- Mappings to existing frameworks (NIST AI RMF, ISO/IEC 42001, CSA MAESTRO, OWASP) for interoperability.
+- Mappings to existing frameworks (e.g. NIST AI RMF, ISO/IEC 42001, CSA MAESTRO,
+  OWASP) for interoperability.

 ## Out of scope